kangxiongbin/StrainXpress/README.md

 +
 EEEGEHHHJHFJJJJBML2MMLNLLONNLNLOLJONOLNONNNMNF
 ```
-- Data set is big
+When a data set is big, we recommend to use the fast cluster method:
 ```
 python ../scripts/strainxpress.py -fq all_reads.fq -fast